Uber’s trading debut: who was (and wasn’t) at the opening bell – TechCrunch

 Uber finally made its debut Friday on the New York Stock Exchange, ending its decade-long journey from startup to publicly traded company.

-So far, it’s been a ho-hum beginning with shares opening at $42, down from the IPO price.
+So far, it’s been a ho-hum beginning, with shares opening at $42, down from the IPO price.
 The share price is hovering just under $44.

 Thirteen people, including executives, early employees, drivers and customers, were on the balcony for the historic bell ringing that opened the markets Friday.
-Noticeable absentees were co-founder Garrett Camp and former CEO and co-founder Travis Kalanick, who was ousted in June 2017 from the company after a string of scandals around Uber’s business practices.
+Noticeable absentees were co-founder Garrett Camp and former CEO and co-founder Travis Kalanick, who was ousted from the company in June 2017 after a string of scandals around Uber’s business practices.

-Kalanick, who still sits on the board and has 8.6% stake in Uber, wasn’t part of opening bell ceremony.
-Kalanick and Camp were both at the NYSE for the event.
+Kalanick, who still sits on the board and has an 8.6% stake in Uber, wasn’t part of the opening bell ceremony.
+However, Kalanick and Camp were both at the NYSE for the event.

 Here is who participated in the opening bell ceremony.